munzekm/MegaMunzek/content/welcome.md

 ### There are a few things that you should know about me:
-1. My name is Megan Munzek and I am a student at Allegheny College.
-I am studying
+My name is Megan Munzek and I am a Computer Science Student at Allegheny College.
 1. empress-blog is designed to be a static site version of the amazing [Ghost blogging platform](https://ghost.org/)

-1. I am a student athlete on the swimming and diving team at allegheny college.
+I am a student athlete on the swimming and diving team at allegheny college.
 1. empress-blog is designed for developers who know how to deploy a static site (folder of html files and assets) using something like S3 or even just on NGINX.
-1. I am a technical assisant in the film and video production at Allegheny College.
+I am a technical assisant in the film and video production at Allegheny College.
 1. If you are slightly less tech savvy or if you want to manage your blog outside of just a set of files in a git repo we highly recommend signing up for [Ghost](https://ghost.org/pricing/)

 ### Quick Start